AmadeusW/mypage/content/travel/_index.md

 menu: main
 ---

-My recommendations if you were to visit some of my favorite places
+My recommendations for when you visit some of my favorite places.